THE NEED

 » Suicide

-The suicide rate for veterans is 1.5 times the rate of nonveteran adults.
-This crisis affects veterans of all military branches and eras.
+The suicide rate among veterans is 1.5 times higher than folks who didn't serve in the military.
+This is a major issue across all military branches from all eras.

 Reference: US Veterans Affairs